 Does flu vaccine protect against viruses other than the flu?

 No. Flu vaccine will not prevent illness from other flu-like viruses, including flu viruses not in the current flu vaccine.
-The vaccine contains three strains of flu viruses that research suggests will be circulating during the flu season.
+The vaccine contains three or four strains of flu viruses that research suggests will be circulating during the flu season.

 Does vaccine protect throughout the flu season?